MYPROJECX/streetstyle/docs/sections.md

    - On the Themes page, locate your active theme (marked as "Current Theme") and click the **"Customize"** button next to it.
 This will open the theme editor, where you can modify your theme’s styles and settings.

-5. **Navigate to the Template:**
+5. **Navigate to the Section:**

-   - In the theme editor, use the left-hand sidebar to locate and select the template you want to edit.
-Templates often include sections like the header, footer, and content areas.
+   - In the theme editor, use the left-hand sidebar to locate and select the section you want to edit.

 6. **Edit Sections:**